Cheese dumpling soup – Kaspressknödel

 diet-friendly cheese dumpling soup

 I looked at a few Austrian recipes.
 Most of them said to fry them in oil, but I wanted to make them diet-friendly, so I baked them in the oven.
 I used very little fat.
 My homemade bread roll recipe came in very handy.
-This is what I used: >>> Homemade bread roll recipe here.
+This is what I used: >>> Homemade Whole Wheat Bread Rolls recipe here.

 Instead of large dumplings, I made thin pancakes.
 This way, they cook more easily.
 Most recipes, including this one, call for mountain cheese.
 In the absence of this, I used Gouda cheese.